13. Adding a new board

 The driver headers use #include_next to include more generic files and so it is important to list the directories containing your overrides first.

-In addition, the simulator property can be the name of a program (or script) that can simulate images compiled for this board.
+In addition, the run_command property can be the name of a program (or script) that can either simulate the firmware image or deploy it to a real target.
 This will be run from the build directory and will be passed the absolute path of the firmware image when xmake run is used.
 The build system will look for the simulator in the SDK directory and, failing that, in the path.
 Exact paths can be provided by using $sdk or $board in the name of the simulator.
 These will be expanded to the full path of the SDK or the directory containing the board description file, respectively.